Inverkeithing: St. Peter's Church

-The B-listed parish church of St. Peter stands in its large churchyard on the east side of Church Street.
+The B-listed Inverkeithing Parish Church of St. Peter stands in its large churchyard on the east side of Church Street.
 The church was founded by Waltheof of Allerdale, son of Gospatrick, as a wooden Celtic church before being adapted into a Norman stone structure, which was bequeathed by the monks of Dunfermline Abbey in 1139.
 The Norman foundations were reused for the 13th century Gothic structure, and a tower was added in the 14th century.
 In pre-Reformation times the church had altars to St. Michael, the Holy Blood, John the Baptist, St. Catherine, the Holy Rood, St. Laurence, St. Ninian and St. Mary.
 In 1611 it absorbed the adjacent parish of Rosyth.

 Extensive fire damage in 1825 reduced it to the height of its lower window sills, although the tower survived, but it was rebuilt.
 The main part of the church is thus a large plain neo-Gothic 'preaching box' of 1826–27, designed by James Gillespie Graham.
 Built of soft sandstone, the tower—the only remaining part of the pre-Reformation church—is very weathered, and has been partially refaced.
 The tower is crowned by a lead-covered spire from 1835 designed by Thomas Bonnar, whose elaborate gabled dormers saw clock faces being added in 1883.

 The church's roomy interior—now deprived of its galleries—is graced by one of the finest medieval furnishings to survive in any Scottish parish church.
 This is the large and well-preserved sandstone font of around 1398, which was rediscovered buried under the church, having been concealed at the Reformation.
 Its octagonal bowl is decorated with angels holding heraldic shields.
 These include the royal arms of the King of Scots, and of Queen Anabella Drummond, the consort of King Robert III.
 The high quality of the carving is explained by it being a royal gift to the parish church, Inverkeithing being a favourite residence of Queen Anabella.
 Most of the interior visible today was designed by Peter MacGregor Chalmers and dates from 1900.
 Notable ministers include Robert Roche (Moderator of the General Assembly of the Church of Scotland in 1613) and witch hunter Walter Bruce, who served the unique church role of 'Constant Moderator' from 1662 until 1673.